microsoft/MCW-Continuous-delivery-in-Azure-DevOps/README.md

 ### Workshop

 In this workshop, you will learn how to setup and configure continuous delivery within Azure and GitHub.
-You will do this through the use of a new Azure DevOps project, GitHub repository for source control, GitHub actions for continuous delivery and deployment automation, and an Azure Resource Manager (ARM) template for Azure resource deployment and configuration management.
+You will do this through the use of a new Azure DevOps project, GitHub repository for source control, GitHub actions for continuous delivery and deployment automation, and a Bicep template for Azure resource deployment and configuration management.

 At the end of this workshop, you will be able to build templates to automate cloud infrastructure and reduce error-prone manual processes.
-In addition,  you'll create an ARM template to provision Azure resources, configure continuous delivery with Azure DevOps, and create an Azure DevOps project and Git repository.
+In addition, you'll create a Bicep template to provision Azure resources, configure continuous delivery with Azure DevOps, and create an Azure DevOps project and Git repository.

 ### Whiteboard design session

-In this whiteboard design session, you will learn how to design a solution with a combination of ARM templates, Azure DevOps, and GitHub actions to enable continuous delivery with several Azure PaaS services.
+In this whiteboard design session, you will learn how to design a solution with a combination of Bicep templates, Azure DevOps, and GitHub actions to enable continuous delivery with several Azure PaaS services.

 At the end of this workshop, you will be better able to build templates to automate cloud infrastructure and reduce error-prone manual processes.
-In addition, you'll learn how to design a deployment and monitoring architecture using ARM templates to provision Azure resources, Application Insights for deep application monitoring, and GitHub as a source code repository and build/deploy pipeline.
+In addition, you'll learn how to design a deployment and monitoring architecture using Bicep templates to provision Azure resources, Application Insights for deep application monitoring, and GitHub as a source code repository and build/deploy pipeline.

 ### Hands-on lab

-In this hands-on lab, you will learn how to implement a solution with a combination of ARM templates and Azure DevOps to enable continuous delivery with several Azure PaaS services.
+In this hands-on lab, you will learn how to implement a solution with a combination of Bicep templates and Azure DevOps to enable continuous delivery with several Azure PaaS services.

-At the end of this workshop, you will be better able to implement solutions for continuous delivery with GitHub in Azure, as well create an ARM template to provision Azure resources, create an Azure DevOps project with a GitHub repository, and configure continuous delivery with GitHub.
+At the end of this workshop, you will be better able to implement solutions for continuous delivery with GitHub in Azure, as well create an Bicep template to provision Azure resources, create an Azure DevOps project with a GitHub repository, and configure continuous delivery with GitHub.

 ## Azure services and related products